 But how does this affect us?

 All of this leads to a crucial realisation.
 Even in areas which have been officially classified as forested, elephants may find themselves without food, resting places, or even room to roam around.
 Therefore, it also shouldn’t surprise us when many of them venture into human settlements in search of more palatable and nutritious food.
-During the harvest season, crop fields provide options in large quantities, like calorie-dense paddy and maize to pachyderms that are ‘starved’ of nourishment in their ‘green’ forests.
+During the harvest season, crop fields provide options in large quantities, like calorie-dense paddy and maize, to pachyderms that are ‘starved’ of nourishment in their ‘green’ forests.
 Their arrival leads to encounters and conflict, often resulting in the loss of crops or the lives of humans and precious wildlife.
 While it’s easy to blame elephants for such incidents, this report reminds us that the real problem is habitat quality, not just habitat loss.
 A forest can appear lush and green and still fail to meet the basic needs of its wild inhabitants.
+This is especially true in Chhattisgarh, where elephants originally ranging in Odisha were pushed into smaller, fragmented patches of secondary forests.
+These patches, though nutritionally more valuable, are simply not large or connected enough to sustain them, forcing elephants into villages and farmlands.

-In Chhattisgarh, true elephant conservation means restoring native habitats, protecting corridors, and involving local communities to ensure forests meet the real needs of wildlife.
+- In Chhattisgarh, true elephant conservation means restoring secondary forests, protecting corridors, and involving local communities to ensure that forests meet the real needs of wildlife.
 [Photo © Chhattisgarh Forest Department]

 Read more about our efforts to mitigate human-elephant conflict here.